rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 **Note that this process only works if your cluster has, in addition to the node with the changing address, a quorum (at least) of nodes up running**.
 If your cluster does not meet this requirement, see the section titled _Dealing with failure_.

 ## Removing or replacing a node
-If a node fails completely and is not coming back, or if you shut down a node because you wish to deprovision it, its record should also be removed from the cluster.
+If a node fails completely and is not coming back, or if you shut down a node because you wish to deprovision it, its record should also be removed from the cluster (a node can be configured to do this automatically on shutdown if you prefer -- see later).
 To remove the record of a node from a cluster, execute the following command at the rqlite CLI:

 ```
 127.0.0.1:4001> .remove <node raft ID>